 Bill and Hillary Clinton made the biggest push since Harry Truman (or maybe Richard Nixon) to reform the system, though they didn’t end up pushing for universal coverage because they understood that private insurers had enough pull among politicians to block any legislation that would’ve cost them their business.
 Even as it was, when the Clintons crafted a patchwork bill in 1993 to address the most serious of the aforementioned problems, insurers filled the airwaves with baloney about how people would no longer get to choose their doctors.
 The bill lost in 1994, but a watered-down version passed in 1996 forcing companies to hire formerly sick workers.
 The hitch was that insurance companies retained the right to charge more.
 It was a classic case of corporations paying politicians to water down legislation.
 Insurance companies are among the biggest donors in Washington.
 Starting in 1986, the government allowed laid-off employees to continue purchasing healthcare through employer coverage temporarily through COBRA (at higher rates) and backed emergency care for anyone who came to a hospital through EMTALA.
 While the uninsured poor don’t have access to long-term care for diseases like cancer, heart disease, or diabetes, all Americans contribute to their emergency room care.

 In response to the long-term threat of universal coverage, conservatives at think tanks like the American Enterprise Institute and Heritage Foundation formulated the mandate system.
-Mandates are compromises that require employers or individuals to purchase insurance from private companies, but force insurance companies to cover costlier patients, including the sick or those with pre-existing conditions.
+Mandates are compromises that require employers or individuals to purchase insurance from private companies, but force insurance companies to cover costlier patients, including the elderly, sick or those with pre-existing conditions.
 To offset the cost of covering those that need it, the young and healthy have to buy coverage, which is arguably smart anyway since catastrophic injuries or illnesses can impact people of any age.
 The Heritage Foundation’s Stuart Butler started promoting this market-based solution in 1989 though the idea goes back further, at least to the Nixon era, and included backing from Mark Pauly and Newt Gingrich.
 Butler’s idea required people to buy catastrophic coverage rather than comprehensive coverage.
-Famous free market economist Milton Friedman published an op-ed in the Wall Street Journal in 1991 promoting individual mandates.
+Famous free-market economist Milton Friedman published an op-ed in the Wall Street Journal in 1991 promoting individual mandates.
 Along with his Secretary of Health & Human Services, Dr. Louis Sullivan, George H.W.
 Bush proposed the mandate idea in 1992 (minus the small employer requirement), but it died quickly in Congress, defeated by Democrats who either wanted an extension of Medicare to the whole population or just didn’t want to cooperate with Bush for partisan reasons with an upcoming election.
 No Republicans at the time mentioned anything about such a proposal being unconstitutional because the Congressional Budget Office said it was, in effect, a tax.
 Like Obama’s future plan, Bush and Sullivan’s put an emphasis on preventative care in order to keep down the costs of treating patients after they develop serious illnesses.
 Richard Nixon’s idea of an employer mandate suffered a similar fate to Bush’s in 1972, defeated by Ted Kennedy and other Democrats hoping for a simpler, more thorough-going single-payer system.
 In 1993, Republican Senators John Chafee (RI) and Bob Dole (KS) introduced a privatized mandate plan called HEART, for Health Equity & Access Reform Today Act, to counter Hillary Clinton’s Health Security Act, which they called “Hillarycare.”
 For many conservatives, an individual mandate for each household was preferable to an employer mandate and discouraged “free riders” that, for instance, took advantage of emergency rooms without buying any insurance.
 More libertarian conservatives at the CATO Institute opposed the idea from the outset.
 Ironically, Barack Obama, the man destined to become famously associated with the idea, opposed mandates during his 2008 campaign.
 Ted Kennedy later regretted his opposition to Nixon’s 1972 plan, but his home state of Massachusetts pioneered a mandate plan under Republican Governor Mitt Romney in 2006, that became the basis for the national government’s Patient Protection & Affordable Healthcare Act in 2010, aka Affordable Care Act (ACA) or “Obamacare.”

 While the most unpopular feature is the mandate for young people to buy coverage, polls show that around 95% wisely want coverage anyway.
 Moreover, under any wider pool insurance system, the healthy pay for the unhealthy and men and women pay for each others’ maladies, just as homeowners who don’t suffer from fires, floods, or tornadoes pay for those who do (albeit with some adjustments for risk factors).
 That’s the very nature of insurance.
 You don’t cancel your home insurance if your house hasn’t burned down yet.
 To make coverage as affordable as possible for small businesses and those that need to buy individual coverage, each state under the mandate system either sets up its own online exchange for comparison shopping or feeds into a similar national exchange.